-How to upgrade your PS4 games on PS5
+Want to know how to upgrade your PS4 games on the PS5?
+Dive in.

 - Download the PS5 Digital game.

 Just like that, you're all set to play your newly upgraded game.
-Please be aware that not all titles support save transfers, but some of the best PS5 launch games such as Marvel's Spider-Man: Miles Morales do.
+Please be aware that not all titles support save transfers, but some of the best PS5 games such as Marvel's Spider-Man: Miles Morales do.
+It's also worth noting that even if a game supports save file transfers, the process will be different from game to game.
+So to ensure that you don't lose your hard-earned progress in a game, make sure to look up the process for a particular game very carefully.

-The PlayStation 5 is set to release on November 12 in the U.S, UK and some other countries, with a global release on November 19.
-It's available for preorder right now, though stock is difficult to find.
+The PlayStation 5 is now available worldwide, though finding consoles in stock is extremely difficult.
+So if you see any PS5 restocks that you can buy, we recommend grabbing a console immediately, as the supply situation is not expected to get much better for a long time.

 PlayStation 5